-Since Savannah’s inception in 1733, the Southern belle has embraced an array of faiths and denominations as well as the houses of worship erected in their honor.
-Any Savannah itinerary should include at least one of these historic, charming churches, whether you are dropping in for a week, weekend or just a few hours!
+Since Savannah’s inception in 1733, it has embraced many denominations.
+This holds true to the houses of worship erected in their honor.
+Any Savannah itinerary should include at least one of these historic, charming churches.
+Whether you are dropping in for a week, weekend or just a few hours, don’t miss these amazing sanctuaries.

 1. The Cathedral of St. John the Baptist